 But even the face of white chocolate is continually changing and evolving.
 Several artisanal chocolate companies like Mucho Chocolate of Mexico City (pictured above featuring Chipotle Chile peppers), Aksinosie of Springfield, Missouri (made with goat’s milk and cacao from the Philippines), and Akesson’s Single Estate Chocolate (based in Sweden and Madagascar) are now pressing their own cocoa butter from the cacao that they use or adding a small amount of cocoa powder into the white chocolate blend, and caramelizing the cane or coconut blossom sugar–creating a more flavourful white chocolate that has a darker colour (i.e. not white, but rather a ‘dulche de leche‘ dark beige or pale yellow colour) compared to the whiter cream-coloured chocolate of days gone by.
 Each of these unique white chocolate variations would require a custom wine pairing.

 I adore curating custom chocolate and wine pairing events.
 Two of my favourite things coming together in perfect bliss.
 For information on some of the chocolate and wine pairing events I have arranged or am planning, please visit my Events page.
-I’d love to plan a customized event for your group of 10 or more once the pandemic is gone and we are once again safe to gather in groups.
+I’d love to plan a customized event for your group of 10 or more in-person or online.

-When searching out about wine and chocolate, try your hand at something outside your usual comfort zone and let your taste buds guide you to your happy place.
+When researching wine and chocolate, try your hand at something outside your usual comfort zone and let your taste buds guide you to your happy place.
 And if you enjoy bold flavours, but have never tried Malbec, treat yourself to a mid-priced or higher vintage (don’t opt for a budget variety of Malbec as that extra few dollars really does make a difference in the quality) and celebrate #MalbecWorldDay every April 17th.